Samuel29590/MolAnts/README.md

 ## Ground

 The actual implementation of the *TMAGroundType*: *MAGround* is the implementation of the system's view.
 It permits to draw all the entities of the system on a canvas and to keep the information panel up-to-date.
 It also permits to have a functional interface with buttons to start, pause and stop the system and also buttons to change the refresh rate.

+***Variables :***

+ -*mySpace*, containing the *BlSpace* object.

+ -*refreshing*, is an integer used to know the actual refresh rate of the view.

+ -*stepView*, is a *BlTextElement* used to print the actual step on the view.

+ -*nbInsectsView*, is a *BlTextElement* used to print the actual number of insects on the view.

+ -*nbDeliveredView*, is a *BlTextElement* used to print the actual number of delivered on the view.

+  -*nbPheromonesView*, is a *BlTextElement* used to print the actual number of pheromones on the view.

+ -*nbEggsView*, is a *BlTextElement* used to print the actual number of eggs on the view.

+ -*nbAntView*, is a *BlTextElement* used to print the actual number of ants on the view.